islamic-network/alquran-tools/docs/tajweed.md

 # Tajweed Documentation

 ## Code Examples
+Coming soon!
+The code is already there, the documentation is not :).

 ## What Data does this apply to
 Data returned by the Global Quran and Al Quran Cloud APIs for the Tajweed edition.
 For example: